 Rural Domestic Preparedness Consortium (RDPC)

 The nation’s rural emergency responders face unique challenges when compared to their urban counterparts.
-In recognizing the need for consistent, quality training which addresses those challenges, Congress and the U.S. Department of Homeland Security (DHS) established the Rural Domestic Preparedness Consortium (RDPC or the Consortium) to develop and deliver relevant all-hazards training in support of rural homeland security requirements.
+In recognizing the need for consistent, quality training which addresses those challenges, Congress and the Department of Homeland Security (DHS) established the Rural Domestic Preparedness Consortium (RDPC or the Consortium) to develop and deliver relevant all-hazards training in support of rural homeland security requirements.
 See our course catalog for further details on each training program.
 All training delivered by the RDPC is certified by DHS and is offered tuition-free.

 A New Approach